-About the improvement that could be integrated in eDSM, the answer which is repeated is the need of a nomenclature and a better interaction with the source code.
-Globally, participants like eDSM but the learning time seems to be a problem.
-There are multiple colors with multiple meaning.
-To improve the reading of enriched cell and eDSM, a nomenclature is a possible solution.
+About the improvement that could be integrated in eDSM.
+Globally, participants like eDSM, but the learning time seems to be a problem.
+There are multiple colors with multiple meanings.
+The repeated answer is the need of a nomenclature and a better interaction with the source code.

-Conclusion of the User Study.
+Conclusion of the user study.
 Results are good enough to say that eDSM is a useful tool to understand and to help breaking cycles between packages.
 The part of problem encountered by participants is due to a lack of information about the nomenclature.

-eDSM encompasses the principle of micro-macro reading by showing the details of cycles at class level within the package structure.
-However, enriched cell are too complex for users who are not experts, especially due to use of many colors.
+Enriched DSM encompasses the principle of micro-macro-reading by showing the details of cycles at class level within the package structure.
+However, enriched cells are too complex for users who are not experts, especially because of the use of many colors.

 One point to highlight is that all studied software applications have cycles between packages.
-This problem could mean two issues: first, the lack of tools leads too many ADP (Acyclic Dependency Principle proposed by Martin [36]) violations and we should provide better approaches to avoid this kind of problem; second, the definition of a package is not correct and we should think about what is a package.
+This problem could mean two issues: first, the lack of tools leads too many acyclic dependency principle (proposed by Martin [36]) violations, and researchers should provide better approaches to avoid this kind of problem; and second, the definition of a package is not correct, and one should think about what is a package.

 6.4.
-Threats to Validity.
+Threats to validity